iman-adibnazari/underactuatedDorsalFin/README.md

 # Control System Modeling
-- Aim to control the wave motion of the undulatory fin
+- Aim to control the wave motion of the undulatory dorsal fin of robotic fish
-- Employed a frequency-response-based modeling method
+- Employed a frequency-response-based control system modeling method
 1. Using Fish's fin top view video data, run src\dataGenProc\multiObjectTracking.py to calculate the fin's each position in time
 2. Run src\dataGenProc\GenerateBodedata.py to create bode plot with the processed video data
 3. Run src\dataGenProc\EstimateTF.m in MATLAB to estimate Transfer Function from Bode Plot, and generate discrete time state space model